ctolon/PythonInterfaceDemo/README.md

 * `Aug 13, 2022` In FilterPP, processEvTime and Tiny Options added to JSON files and python scripts, we need trans. manag for them, processDummy option added for run 3 Data in tablemaker, dummy automizer activated for dq muons selection.
 Protection Added to all scripts for alienv load.
 Transaction management protection added for cfgMuonSels and cfgBarrelSels in filterPP Task (TableMaker and FilterPP python scripts) also logger message and fix instructions added, forget to assign value to parameters transcation management carried to top of code, String to List method update, nargs fix for Sels in filter pp
 * `Aug 14, 2022` `o2-analysis-mc-converter` `o2-analysis-fdd-converter` and `o2-analysis-track-propagation` task adders added to all Workflows as parameters. taskNameInConfig in dqflow is fixed.
 DQ Flow JSON configs fixed. `o2-analysis-track-propagation` dep removed and `o2-analysis-trackextension` added in DQ Flow as deps.
 * `Aug 15, 2022` version based downloaded functionality added to DownloadLibs.py and fixed download functionality to DQ libs for all python scripts, unused comment lines deleted, metavar deleted from process function in filterpp for help messages, in filterepp `o2-analysis-trackextension` analysis task added as dep and removed `o2-analysis-track-propagation` as dep, because in before we add parameters for adding this additional tasks. filterpp tiny process selection fixed for transcation management, writer configs for dilepton analysis will bu updated, test configs added for local test, they will be removed. we should discussed some common tasks configs should deleted from json for using default params in DPL config. readme update for dqflow and others.
 SSL certificates added for download DQ libs due to github validation
+* `Aug 17-18, 2022`  Logger Functionality implemented to O2DQWorkflows and DownloadLibs.py Some minimal fixes provided.
+Fix info message for centrality Table Transcation for pp. readme updated.
+Pretty print formatted implemented to O2DQWorkflows for helper messages (cut lister, MC signal lister and event mixing variables) lister.
+Interface updated for DownloadLibs.py script to get DQ libraries from local machine.
+All relevant Instructions have been added to the readme